AIoneWithMyself/kottans-backend/README.md

 Q: Name at least three possible negative consequences of not using https
    1. Losing private data.
-   2. Out site could be blocked by webbrowser.
+   2. Our site could be blocked by webbrowser.
    3. Possible losing of costumers.